lrnv/Copulas.jl/joss/paper.md

 | Copulas.Clayton             | 1.1495578 | 1.3448951 | 1.8044065 |
 | BivariateCopulas.Clayton    | 0.1331608 | X | X |
 | DatagenCopulaBased.Clayton  | 1.9868345 | 2.4276321 | 2.8009263 |

-Code for these benchmarks in included in the repository readme.
+Code for these benchmarks in available in the repository.

 # Examples